 - Engage providers in the feedback process.
 Consider building incentives for providers and office staff in the ambulatory setting that encourages high patient feedback rates and positive satisfaction scores.

 - Build an understanding of the ideal consumer experience based on feedback.
 Apply segmentation analysis to get a more refined understanding of the consumer’s perspective from different angles.

 - Expand your focus beyond episodic care to understand the chronic patient’s perspective.
 Patients with complex care needs have a unique perspective on the daily challenges they face and how care could be better orchestrated across settings to improve convenience.

-About the author.
-As principal at Sg2, Mark leads research and development, supporting organizational transition to value-based care with a focus across the clinical enterprise.
+About the author and Sg2.
+As principal at Sg2, Mark Larson leads research and development, supporting organizational transition to value-based care with a focus across the clinical enterprise.
 A thought leader in performance strategy for emerging workforce, consumerism and innovative care delivery models, he actively interprets industry and consumer trends, collaborates on consulting engagements and frequently presents at national industry conferences.
 He also routinely guides executives and strategy leaders in the application of Sg2 intelligence and analytics to develop successful performance strategies.
-With nearly 25 years of health care finance, operations, strategy and systems experience, Mark has successfully implemented cost-savings programs and advised senior leadership on performance strategy development efforts at more than 100 major health institutions across the country.
+Sg2's analytics-based health care expertise helps hospitals and health systems integrate, prioritize and drive growth and performance across the continuum of care.

 Sources: Sg2 Interview With Sentara Medical Group, 2016; Ellison A. Study: hospitals that deliver superior patient experience see 50% higher margins.
 Becker’s Hospital CFO.
 May 11, 2016.